Scene XIII. Seven Wonders

 "Don't tell me that!"

 Snow growled, meeting the younger man.
 "I'll be the hell whoever I want to be when I just found out that the woman I love is leaving me!"
-Snow grabbed Noel's collar, yanking him up.
+Snow grabbed Noel's collar and yanked him up.
 "You!
 I trusted you to take care of her!
-Not fucking steal her away!"
+Not steal her away!"

 Noel shoved him off, aggression taking over.
 "I did!
 I kept watch of her.
-I was there when she lost hope, worrying for her sister and absent fiancé, when she couldn't stand the pressure of saving the future, her life.
+I was there when she lost hope, when she worried for her sister and absent fiancé, when she couldn't stand the pressure of saving the future, her life.
 Everything!
 Where were you?"

 "She understood!
 I had to leave!
 I promised to find Lightning –"

 Snow pulled back his fist, furious.
 Noel caught it, but didn't expect the knee to the stomach.
-He grunted, falling to his knee.
-Snow dragged him back up, fisting his shirt.
+He grunted, falling to a knee.
+Snow dragged him back up.
 Noel tried to push away the pain, snarling.
 Serah rushed between them.
 "Don't hurt him, Snow!
 Listen to me, just listen!"

 His angry attention focused on her.
 Noel warned, "Don't you even dare, Snow.
 I swear to Etro, I will have you on your knees."

-Snow stepped back, a hand running through his hair.
+Snow stepped back.
 "No...
 I would never do that."

 Snow scrubbed a hand down his face, "It was all for you Serah.
-I wanted you happy."
+I wanted you to be happy."

 "I didn't care!
 I don't give a damn as long are you were with me –"